 - Mushrooms – I used sliced portabella mushrooms, but any variety (or a combination of varieties) would work in this recipe.
 The recipe calls for 8 oz., but we often double that amount.

 - Pantry Ingredients – You probably already have these basic ingredients on hand, but if not put ’em on your list.
 Butter, minced garlic, dried thyme, salt, pepper, flour, beef broth (I always keep a container of broth concentrate in the fridge), Worcestershire sauce and sour cream.

-- Egg Noodles – I’m partial to egg noodles in this recipe, but rice would also be a great option here.
+- Egg Noodles – I’m partial to egg noodles in this recipe, but rice, pasta or even mashed potatoes would also be great options here.

 - Parsley– It’s definitely optional, but I like to sprinkle some chopped Italian parsley on top of this dish before serving.

-If you’re looking for some classic comfort food, then put this Ground Beef Stroganoff on the list.
-We love this recipe, and it makes regular appearances around here.
+If you’re looking for some classic comfort food, then put this easy Ground Beef Stroganoff recipe on the list.
+The taste is amazing!
+This is one of our favorite ground beef recipes, and it makes regular appearances around here.
 Enjoy!